joelparkerhenderson/demo-rust-axum/README.md

 ## Respond with a JSON payload

-The axum extractor for JSON can help with a response, by formating JSON data then setting the response application content type.
+The axum extractor for JSON can help with a response, by formatting JSON data then setting the response application content type.

 Edit file `main.rs`.